Request an appointment, pay your bill and see test results online. Learn More »

 Coming to Camp Gonna-Be-Well?

 When a child enters Camp Gonna-Be-Well, they are cared for by a pediatric hospitalist until they leave our hospital.
-Through a partnership with Greenville Hospital System's Children's Hospital, pediatric hospitalists are on site at AnMed Health Women's and Children's Hospital 24-hours a day, seven days a week.
+Through a partnership with Greenville Health System's Children's Hospital, pediatric hospitalists are on site at AnMed Health Women's and Children's Hospital 24-hours a day, seven days a week.
 You could call them our "camp counselors."

 Pediatric hospitalists are board-certified pediatricians who focus solely on caring for children while they are in the hospital.
 These specialized physicians are trained to treat children with problems such as infections, respiratory or chronic illnesses, injuries or surgery, including newborns.
 You might think of your child as a miniature adult, but when it comes to their health care, kids need doctors who know and understand their issues, big or small.